starchturrets/dendrite-termux-experiment/GUIDE.md

         connection_string: postgresql://username:password@localhost/dendrite?sslmode=disable

  Also, don't forget to use an absolute path for the `private_key: /data/data/com.termux/files/home/dendrite/matrix_key.pem`.

+- If you wish to configure for dendrite to store media files in an external SD card, run `termux-setup-storage` first as per [their docs](https://wiki.termux.com/wiki/Termux-setup-storage), then change the

+	# Configuration for the Media API.
+	media_api:
+  	# Storage path for uploaded media.
+May be relative or absolute.
+  		base_path: /data/data/com.termux/files/storage/shared/Download/media_store

+If you wish to transfer an already existing `media_store` directory you can do so by zipping it with `tar`, copying the generated file over, then unzipping it on the SD card.

 - To run the server and verify that it is properly connecting with postgres:

       $ ./bin/dendrite-monolith-server --tls-cert /data/data/com.termux/files/usr/etc/letsencrypt/live/MY.DOMAIN/fullchain.pem --tls-key /data/data/com.termux/files/usr/etc/letsencrypt/live/MY.DOMAIN/privkey.pem --config dendrite.yaml